 Icons

-Being a solo play with Abraham Cadavra, Honeybee, and new character Dciteiangel, based on the Icons adventure module, “The Mastermind Affair” by Morgan Davie.
+Being a solo play with Abraham Cadabra, Honeybee, and new character Dciteiangel, based on the Icons adventure module, “The Mastermind Affair” by Morgan Davie.
 This will contain spoilers for the adventure and probably places where I deviate entirely.

 As is my wont, I updated all the characters for the Assembled Edition but have removed them from this post.
 Usually Mr. Kenson also updates them but after I've run things, so our updated might be different.